Janisa has a newfound passion for mysteries, murders and other strange events and is thinking of becoming a lawyer someday.

 At his trial, Cameron Hooker was only charged with the crimes he committed against Colleen Stan, which were sexual assaults and kidnapping (and using a knife while doing so).
 Cameron was sentenced to a total of 104 years in jail.

-Where are They now?
+Where Are They now?

 Janice Hooker testified against her husband and did not serve time in jail for this reason.
 She continues to live in California, but under a different name.

 After it was all over, Colleen Stan did her best to lead a normal life.
 She got an accounting degree, got married and gave birth to a daughter.
-She is currently 61 years old.

 The Girl in the Box in the Media